GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Grid file format specifications
 -------------------------------

-[sec:grdformats] *GMT* has the ability to read and write grids using more than one grid file format (see Table [tbl:grdformats] for supported format and their IDs).
+*GMT* has the ability to read and write grids using more than one grid file format (see Table [tbl:grdformats] for supported format and their IDs).
 For reading, *GMT* will automatically determine the format of grid files, while for writing you will normally have to